discue/discue-io-docs/docs/api-reference/queue-schemas/get-a-schema-by-id.md

 **Returns** a queue schema by id.
 Requires a valid `queue_id` and `schema_id` as path parameters.
 If no queue or schema with the given ids can be found, the endpoint returns status `404`.

+Currently there is no way to `create`, `update`, or `delete` schemas, because a schema has to be assigned to a queue.
+You can use the `update` endpoint of the queue in question, to update, or remove its schema.

 A valid `queue_id` is one that was returned by the [queue creation endpoint](/api-reference/queues/create-a-queue.html).
 The `schema_id` is computed during the creation of a queue, **if** an additional schema object was set.